BadassBaboon/Texture-Toolkit/README.md

 ## Building

-Requires CMake 3.20 or newer and a Visual Studio toolchain with the Windows SDK.
-The build expects Dear ImGui, MinHook, and stb under a sibling `../reshade/deps` directory and ReShade's headers under `../reshade/include`; the exact paths are at the top of `CMakeLists.txt`.
+Requires CMake 3.20 or newer, a Visual Studio toolchain with the Windows SDK, and git on PATH.
+Dear ImGui and MinHook are fetched automatically at configure time and pinned to the tags at the top of `CMakeLists.txt`, so a clean clone builds with no further setup.

 ### 32-bit (x86)